 Promote mental clarity

-Cedar, along with other wood-based incense, provides power and strength from deep within.
-It has a complex, woodsy aroma.
+Cedar, along with other wood-based incense, provides grounding and earthly connection.
+It has a strong complex, sweet, and woodsy aroma.

 Increase sexual appetite